greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-node-depth-fits-max-depth:`

 ### Rule: `"Root Node Script In Same Folder"`
 Checks whether the script of the root node of a scene is placed next to that scene.
-Lets assume you have a `Player.tscn`.
+Let's assume you have a `Player.tscn`.
 If the root node of that scene has a script, then that script should be `Player.gd`.
 And that script should be placed next to `Player.tscn`, resulting in:

 - player/
     - player.gd
     - player.tscn

+> All non-scene files are automatically ignored as they don't have any nodes.

 I would recommend turning this rule on for every `.tscn`-file.